frankframework/frank-manual/docs/source/deploying/tomcatDatabase.rst

           maxIdle="3"
           validationQuery="select 1" />

    In the first tutorial you installed text editor ``nano``, so you can use it now if you want.
+Please apply the real IP address instead of ``172.17.0.2`` like written above.

 #.
 Enter ``exit`` to leave the Frank!Framework container.
 Restart it using the following commands: ::

    > docker stop tomcat-frank
    > docker start tomcat-frank

 #.
-The Frank!Framework should be available as a website on URL http://localhost:8080/frankframework/iaf/gui.
+The Frank!Framework should be available as a website on URL http://localhost:8080/frankframework.
 You can test it exactly as shown in the first tutorial, see :ref:`deploymentTomcatBasicTest`.
 #.
 In addition, you can check that the Frank!Framework is indeed running on the MySQL database.
 You can check that some new tables have been created, as follows:

    a.
 Start a new MySQL client: ::